leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 touch whitelistFactory.gno
 ```

-In the file, we can start writing our Realm:
+In the file, we can start writing our realm:

 ```
 package whitelistfactory